Officers search for commercial light thief in Perry County

 PETAL, Miss.
-(WJTV)- Leaders with Petal Police Department and the Perry County Sheriff’s Department is seeking assistance from the public to locate a stolen commercial light.
+(WHLT) – Leaders with Petal Police Department and the Perry County Sheriff’s Department is seeking assistance from the public to locate a stolen commercial light.

 According to leaders, criminals stole an Allman NL5000 Tower Light Generator at a construction site off the Evelyn Gandy Parkway.